EPI-ONE/epic-gitbook/docs/README.md

 ---
-description: >-
 I think most creative people want to express appreciation for being able to take advantage of the work that’s been done by others before us.
 I didn’t invent the language or mathematics I use.
 ---

 # Overview